 ADVOCACY ON LAND ISSUES

 Land is a sensitive and precious property in Africa and across the globe.
-With the Indigenous Peoples, land is equivalent to life.
+With Indigenous Peoples, land is equivalent to life.
 Their entire livelihood depends on land.
-However, their land has never been guaranteed especially for the women as their property.
+However, their land has never been guaranteed especially for the women.

-Indigenous Information Network has been playing an important role in advocating for the rights of indigenous women’s right to land especially among the windows within the remote rural areas of Kenya.
+Indigenous Information Network has been playing an important role in advocating for the rights of indigenous women’s right to land especially among the windows within the remote rural communities whose culture deny women the rights to own land or any property.
 This has been successful through trainings and awareness creation, combining with other initiatives on environment where land is crosscutting.
-Other initiative Indigenous information network has done is to ensure land is utilized sustainably with good land use practices..
+Other initiative are to ensure that land is utilized sustainably by practicing good land use practices with a focus on landscape approaches which help them use their traditional ways of managing their lands.
 Information, educational, and communication materials have and are still being provided to pastoralists and marginalized groups in Kenya to enable them conserve their land and their sustainable environment.
-Indigenous Information Network in partnership with other organization has also held several meetings and forums with indigenous peoples and forest conservationists and environmentalist to discuss peaceful coexistence of the communities living in marginal areas with their environment as away of creating awareness.

 Copyright © 2019 | IIN Kenya